TheQuantScientist/BiConNet/README.md

 ## Features

-Univariate Forecasting Focus: Specialized in predicting future stock prices using historical price data, simplifying data collection and preprocessing efforts.
+- **Multivariate Forecasting Focus:** Specialized in predicting future stock prices using historical price data and multiple predictor variables within OHLCV datasets, simplifying data collection and preprocessing efforts.
-CNN-BiLSTM Architecture: Combines the pattern recognition capabilities of CNNs with the sequential data processing strength of BiLSTM networks for deep, nuanced understanding of price movements.
+- **CNN-BiLSTM Architecture:** Combines the pattern recognition capabilities of CNNs with the sequential data processing strength of BiLSTM networks for deep, nuanced understanding of price movements.
-Time Delay Embedding Technique: Utilizes embedding to enrich the model's input, enabling it to capture essential temporal patterns in a highly efficient manner.
+- **Time Delay Embedding Technique:** Utilizes embedding to enrich the model's input, enabling it to capture essential temporal patterns in a highly efficient manner.
-Efficient and Accurate: Designed to provide precise stock price forecasts while being computationally efficient, making it suitable for use in various computational environments.
+- **Efficient and Accurate:** Designed to provide precise stock price forecasts while being computationally efficient, making it suitable for use in various computational environments.
+-
-Technologies Used
+## Technologies Used

-Python: For implementing the model and managing data processing.
+- **Python:** For implementing the model and managing data processing.
-TensorFlow and Keras: Utilize these libraries for building and training the CNN-BiLSTM model.
+- **TensorFlow and Keras:** Utilize these libraries for building and training the CNN-BiLSTM model.
-Pandas and NumPy: Essential for data manipulation and numerical computations.
+- **Pandas and NumPy:** Essential for data manipulation and numerical computations.
-Matplotlib: For visualizing model performance and forecasting results.
+- **Matplotlib:** For visualizing model performance and forecasting results.
-Scikit-learn: Used for data preprocessing, including normalization and performance metrics evaluation.
+- **Scikit-learn:** Used for data preprocessing, including normalization and performance metrics evaluation.

 ## Getting Started